NOAA-ORR-ERD/WebGnomeClient/doc/transport_exercises/manual_exercise.rst

 Run the Model
 =============

-Once everything is setup, its time to run the model.
-To switch to Map View, hit the Run button on the menu bar.
+Once everything is setup, it's time to run the model.
+To switch to Map View, select Map View under Views or use the globe icon on the upper right of the menu bar.
 Use the controls on the upper left part of the map to play, pause, rewind, or step through the model.
 The icons on the upper right of the menu bar can be used to switch back to the Setup View, or go to Fate View (note, since the scenario used a non-weathering substance, output in Fate View will be unavailable).